edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ### Manual Prefetching {/*manual-prefetching*/}

-Manual prefetching utilizes the same `prefetch` function as automatic prefetching, but is called manually from your client-side code.
-This could be useful if you want to prefetch URLs based on user interaction or other events.
+Manual prefetching also uses `prefetch` function, but it is manually called from your client-side code.
+This is especially useful when prefetching based on user interactions or other events.
 The [`prefetch`](/docs/api/prefetch/functions/window_prefetch.prefetch.html) function accepts a URL and an optional `config` object with properties defined in the [`PrefetchConfiguration`](/docs/api/prefetch/types/window_prefetch.PrefetchConfiguration.html) interface.
 This function may be called at any time after the service worker is installed.

 The following sections describe various ways to implement manual prefetching using the `prefetch` function.